21 beautiful black kitchen ideas that designers say will "make the heart of your home a conversation starter"

 It's not surprise that some of the best kitchen worktops are made from marble.
 And in black kitchens, this durable material pairs well to provide a gorgeous contrast.

-Marble with any dark-colored cabinets works, creating a really luxe feel but at the same time bringing in that all-important light.
-If you are on a bit of a tighter budget, marble effect worktops will look just as gorgeous.
+If you are on a bit of a tighter budget, marble effect worktops and peel-and-stick tiles (the Art3D Marble Tiles from Amazon are flexible and humidity resistant) will look just as gorgeous.
 Why not take it all the way up as a backsplash, too?
-Pick gold or brass hardware and taps to complete the look.

 (Image credit: Chris Snook)

-Dark kitchens can make a room feel cramped and closed in if there’s limited natural light – or if you're working on a small kitchen design.
-One way to prevent this is to use open shelving rather than wall cabinets, as this lets the space breathe and it’s a great way of displaying your favorite ceramics, glassware or cookery book collection.
+One way to prevent this is to use open shelving rather than wall cabinets.
+This lets the space breathe and is a great way of displaying your favorite ceramics, glassware or cookery book collection.

-17. DIY a black kitchen with paint
+19. DIY with black paint

 A black matt kitchen interior with wooden surfaces and houseplants on the shelf